Mekari Qontak

 Lead Qualification

-The process of identifying which leads are most likely to become customers based on factors such as budget, authority, need, and timing (BANT).
+Seeing which leads are most likely to buy based on money, power, need, and timing.

 Lead Scoring